S-MARC: Causal Streaming Reasoning for Full-Duplex Conversational Behavior Modeling: Introduction

-To tackle this challenge, we introduce a framework that operationalizes the process.
+To tackle this challenge, we introduce S-MARC (Streaming Causal Modeling and Reasoning for Conversation) that operationalizes the process.
 Our approach is twofold.
 First, we formalize the Perception stage with a hierarchical conversational behavior detection model.
 This module learns to identify conversational behaviors at two dimensions.
-It first captures high-level speech acts (e.g., {\em constative, directive}) \citep{jurafsky2025speech} that reflect coarse-grained communicative intent.
-Then, guided by these high-level acts, it predicts low-level interaction behaviors (e.g., {\em turn-taking, backchannel}) that describe interaction mechanics \citep{schegloff1982discourse, gravano2011turn, duncan1972some, raux2012optimizing, khouzaimi2016reinforcement, marge2022spoken, arxiv:2503.04721, arxiv:2503.01174, dgslm}.
+It first captures high-level communicative functions (e.g., {\em constative, directive}) \citep{jurafsky2025speech} that reflect coarse-grained communicative intent.
+Then, guided by these high-level communicative functions, it predicts low-level interaction behaviors (e.g., {\em turn-taking, backchannel}) that describe interaction mechanics \citep{schegloff1982discourse, gravano2011turn, duncan1972some, raux2012optimizing, khouzaimi2016reinforcement, marge2022spoken, arxiv:2503.04721, arxiv:2503.01174, dgslm}.
 This provides the system with a structured understanding of the ongoing dialogue.
 Second, we model the explicit reasoning process with a Graph-of-Thoughts (GoT) system \citep{got}.
-The system constructs a causally inspired dynamic graph from the sequence of perceived speech acts, capturing the evolving chain of thoughts within the conversation.
-By performing inference over this graph, our model can not only predict the most appropriate subsequent behavior, but also generate a natural language rationale explaining its decision.
+Under strict real-time constraints, S-MARC treats graph-structured memory as a low-latency surrogate for deliberative reasoning.
+The system compresses past dialogue into causal evidence anchors, links these anchors with the current tick-level behavior state, and traces a past-to-present evidence chain to approximate the teacher model's reasoning process.
+By performing inference over this graph, our model can predict the most appropriate subsequent behavior and generate a natural-language rationale explaining its decision.
 This transforms the opaque prediction task into an auditable reasoning process, which provides a unified benchmark for \textit{evaluating conversational behavior in duplex speech systems.}

-To train this framework, we construct a high-quality hybrid corpus that combines behavior-rich simulated dialogues with high-quality synthetic annotations that are manually verified.
-Models trained on this corpus generalize well when transferred to real-world conversational datasets with substantially different discourse distributions.
-This indicates that our synthetic data effectively reproduces key interactional structures of human conversation (e.g., turn-taking dynamics), while the introduced annotations provide a high-fidelity characterization of conversational behaviors and the rationales underlying them.
+To train this framework, we construct a high-quality hybrid corpus that combines behavior-rich dialogues with high-quality synthetic annotations that are manually verified.
+Experimental results show that our data effectively reproduces key interactional structures of human conversation, such as turn-taking dynamics, while the introduced annotations provide a high-fidelity characterization of conversational behaviors and the rationales underlying them.

 In summary, our contributions are: { \begin{itemize} \item A conceptual shift from next-token prediction to next-behavior reasoning for full-duplex interaction, demonstrating that modeling the causal chain from intent to action is essential for natural dialogue.